QAnon's 'Save the Children' morphs into popular slogan

 “I do know they are very much against pedophilia,” Trump said during his televised town hall this month, when asked about QAnon.
 “They fight it very hard.”

-The movement's rise has complicated the efforts of the London-based humanitarian organization called Save the Children and other nonprofits that have long worked to fight human trafficking and provided funding for the world's needy children.
-And the conspiracy theories distort the reality of how people become victims of human trafficking, experts have said.

-Save the Children — a century-old organization that aided 144 million children worldwide last year with a mission of ensuring kids grow up healthy, educated and safe — found its trademarked name coopted on social media.
+As the movement's popularity grows, Save the Children — a century-old, London-based humanitarian organization that aided 144 million children worldwide last year with a mission of ensuring kids grow up healthy, educated and safe — found its trademarked name coopted on social media.
 The charity has repeatedly said it is not associated with the SavetheChildren hashtag used to spread conspiracy theories.

+The conspiracies also distort the reality of how people become victims of human trafficking, experts have said.

 Washington-based Polaris, the nonprofit group that runs the National Human Trafficking hotline, created a myth-busting resource page on its website focused on debunking some misinformation that surfaced from QAnon after receiving hundreds of calls about human trafficking conspiracy theories over the summer.